 Undergraduate Participation in Research In STEM Education (UPRISE)

-The UPRISE Program was created in the spirit of INSPIRE’s mission to promote access to engineering for all students.
-UPRISE provides the opportunity for a diverse (gender, ethnicity and majors) population of undergraduate students to fill integral roles in INSPIRE and ENE’s research projects in engineering education as well as to be given the necessary training, tools and mentorship to conduct their own research in an area that most interests them and to become leaders within the academy.
-Mentorship for the academy comes from faculty, staff, and graduate students with expertise in engineering, educational psychology and science, technology, engineering, and mathematics (STEM) education.
-The training rendered by the UPRISE Program culminates in the interns presenting their research findings at undergraduate research symposiums and publishing in journals and proceedings, thus rounding out their academic experience.
-If you are interested in becoming an UPRISE student, please contact M. Terri Sanger at email@example.com.
+UPRISE has expanded opportunities to include engineering education research on the undergraduate and graduate level.
+UPRISE provides the opportunity for a diverse (gender, ethnicity and majors) population of undergraduates to fill integral roles in INSPIRE and ENE’s research projects.
+UPRISE students receive the necessary training, tools and mentorship to conduct research, develop their research skills and become valuable members on their research team.
+Mentorship comes from faculty, staff, and graduate students with expertise in engineering, educational psychology, technology, engineering, and mathematics education.
+UPRISE provides opportunities to participate at research symposiums and conferences and publish in journals and proceedings, thus rounding out students’ research experiences.

 Alumni Reflections on their UPRISE Experience